Awareness of the Breath

-I would love to read your comment about how the process worked out for you, and experience you made.
-So, please take couple of minutes and give me a feedback!
+I would love to read your comment about how the process worked out for you, and the experience you made.
+So, please take a couple of minutes and give me feedback!
 If you have any questions, please, send them also!
 I would love to support you on your way!

 Please, join me in the next part of the blog where you can add and experience hypnotic suggestions of health and well-being in your self hypnosis.
 Continue to read here.